Boris and Natasha: The Movie

-Boris and Natasha: The Movie is a 1992 American comedy television film that was loosely based on the animated television series The Rocky and Bullwinkle Show.
+Boris and Natasha: The Movie is a 1992 American comedy television film that was loosely based on the characters from the animated television series The Rocky and Bullwinkle Show.
 Rocky and Bullwinkle are reimagined as two minor human characters with the codenames "Agent Moose" and "Agent Squirrel".
 This was due to the production company's inability to secure the rights to the animated characters' likenesses for this film.
 Originally intended for a theatrical release, this film was produced by Management Company Entertainment Group for Showtime Networks, and aired on Showtime on April 17, 1992.